 Typical rotations/curriculum during fellowship

 ABIM CCM policies require all critical care fellowships to provide 12 months of clinical experience.
-Six months of these are required to be devoted to the care of critically-ill medical patients.
+Six months of these are required to be devoted to the care of critically ill medical patients.
 Programs will have small differences between which ICU setting they divide these months of critically ill clinical experience.
-For example, surgical units are often comprised of half medical patients and programs may choose to have two “surgical” units count as one month of medical ICU time.
-Other supporting rotations programs choose to include may include pulmonology, infectious disease, cardiology rotation etc and a variable amount of time set for research, electives, and vacation.
+For example, surgical units are often composed of half medical patients, and programs may choose to have two “surgical” units count as one month of medical ICU time.
+Other supporting rotation programs may include pulmonology, infectious disease, cardiology, etc., and a variable amount of time set for research, electives, and vacation.

 Differences between programs

 All programs will train you to be an excellent intensivist.
 There will be varying experience among programs training emergency graduates, so assess if a program can tailor critical care education to emergency graduates.
-Determine whether the program uses fellows in supervisory roles or as hands on workers.
-You should evaluate each program’s non-ICU schedules and electives to find those allowing you to pursue specific interests or strengthen areas where you have little experience (i.e. extracorporeal membrane oxygenation (ECMO), Bronchoscopy, Research, Education, Ultrasound, Palliative care.)
-In addition, the ill patient population can vary between programs based on supporting specialties.
+Determine whether the program uses fellows in supervisory roles or as hands-on workers.
+You should evaluate each program’s non-ICU schedules and electives to find those allowing you to pursue specific interests or strengthen areas where you have little experience (i.e., extracorporeal membrane oxygenation [ECMO], bronchoscopy, research, education, ultrasound, palliative care.)
+In addition, the ill patient population can vary among programs based on supporting specialties.
 Strong transplant surgery, interventional cardiology, cardiothoracic surgery, burn center, cancer care, and infectious disease programs will create variations between illness and therapy common at different programs.
 It is also important to consider the size of each institution’s ICU as well as night coverage.
-Some hospitals may have a single team, 12 bed ICU, while others can have 50+ beds split among teams but cross covered by 1 fellow overnight supervising residents.
+Some hospitals may have a single team, 12-bed ICU, while others can have 50+ beds split among teams but cross-covered by 1 fellow overnight supervising residents.
 Consider the division of care between the ED and ICU.
-Programs with strong EM residencies may perform a majority of acute critical care while programs with weak or no residency may involve you performing procedures and directing care as soon as the patient is deemed critically ill.
+Programs with strong EM residencies may perform a majority of acute critical care, while programs with weak or no residency may involve you performing procedures and directing care as soon as the patient is deemed critically ill.